Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: SMEFT interpretation

 \subsection{SMEFT model details}

 The two main packages used to generate events within \MGvATNLO\ are SMEFTsim3.0 \cite{smeftsim} and SMEFT@NLO \cite{smeftatnlo}.
 The \textsc{FeynRules} model used is \textsc{topU3l}, which implements $U(2)^3_{\PQq,\PQu,\PQd}$ and $U(3)^2_{\ell,\Pe}$ flavor symmetry.
 Light quarks (\PQu, \PQd, \PQs, \PQc) and heavy quarks (\PQb, \PQt) have separate WCs, while all leptons share the same WCs.
 The input parameter scheme is $\{G_F, m_Z, m_W\}$.
+The value of the parameter $\Lambda$ is set to 1\TeV, which is the scale at which the SMEFT operators are assumed to be valid.
 Several differences exist between SMEFTsim3.0 and SMEFT@NLO.
 SMEFTsim3.0 includes leading order (LO) corrections, while SMEFT@NLO includes NLO corrections in QCD: this translates to a higher accuracy in the calculation of coefficients affecting ggH production in the latter case.
 Another important difference is that SMEFT@NLO does not include $CP$-odd operators, while SMEFTsim3.0 does.
 For the different interpretations provided in this paper, three input configurations are used to derive the parametrizations, exploiting the strengths of both packages.
-The differences are thus minimal and related to the model used to derive the parameterizations of ggH production and of the \hgamgam\ decay width: the first configuration, adopted to produce the results for (\chg, \chgt) in Section~\ref{subsec:cpeven_cpodd}, uses SMEFTsim3.0 to derive both the ggH parametrization and the \hgamgam decay width parameterization; the second configuration, adopted to produce the results for the pairs (\chb, \chbt), (\chw, \chwb) and (\chwb, \chwtb) in Section~\ref{subsec:cpeven_cpodd}, uses SMEFT@NLO to derive the ggH parametrization and SMEFTsim3.0 to derive the \hgamgam decay width parameterization; the last configuration, adopted to produce the results shown in Section~\ref{subsec:pca}, uses SMEFT@NLO to derive the ggH parametrization and the NLO theoretical predictions provided in Ref.~\cite{gammagamma_eft_parametrization} for the parametrization of the \hgamgam decay width.
+The differences are related to the model used to derive the parameterizations of ggH production and of the \hgamgam\ decay width: the first configuration, adopted to produce the results for (\chg, \chgt) in Section~\ref{subsec:cpeven_cpodd}, uses SMEFTsim3.0 to derive both the ggH parametrization and the \hgamgam decay width parameterization; the second configuration, adopted to produce the results for the pairs (\chb, \chbt), (\chw, \chwt) and (\chwb, \chwtb) in Section~\ref{subsec:cpeven_cpodd}, uses SMEFT@NLO to derive the ggH parametrization and SMEFTsim3.0 to derive the \hgamgam decay width parameterization; the last configuration, adopted to produce the results shown in Section~\ref{subsec:pca}, uses SMEFT@NLO to derive the ggH parametrization and the NLO theoretical predictions provided in Ref.~\cite{gammagamma_eft_parametrization} for the parametrization of the \hgamgam decay width.
 Production modes other than ggH and decay modes other than \hgamgam are parametrized using SMEFTsim3.0 and are the same for all the configurations.